Install on an Embedded cluster

 Troubleshooting

-If you encounter any issues during the installation process, you can generate a support bundle to get proper support from the GitGuardian team: see the support bundle documentation.
+If you encounter issues during the installation process, you can generate a support bundle for the GitGuardian team to diagnose and resolve problems more efficiently.
+See the support bundle documentation for detailed instructions.